 - By relevant outgoings we mean contributions to student grants and loans and child care charges.

 Help to top-up the grant

 If you are a homeowner, we have an Additional Disabled Facilities Assistance Loans which can be used to help with extra works or to pay your means test contribution.

 If the works aren't feasible, for example they can't be carried out in your property or it would be too costly, we offer Disability Relocation Assistance to help with the cost of moving to a more suitable home.

 To calculate how much you need to repay, we disregard the original value of any lifts or hoists that we are able to remove and recycle for use by someone else.
-If the grant still exceeds £5,000, we will disregard the first £5,000 and ask you to pay the rest of the grant back - but the most we will ask you to pay is £10,000.
+If the grant still exceeds £5,000, we will disregard the first £5,000 and ask you to pay back the rest of the grant, up to a maximum of £10,000.